mozilla/leadership-training/README.md

-# Mentorship Program
+# Open Leadership Training, Winter 2017
-#### August 22 - November 7
+#### March - June 2017
-12 week online mentorship program on Working Open for Mozilla community members
+14 week online mentorship program on Working Open for Mozilla community members

-Testing the [Open Leadership Training Series](https://docs.google.com/document/d/1XCfmtvn6pV9Q20f5brbO6fkm7crfXcEXDF2nRsgo1o0/edit) + one on one mentorship
+Testing the [Open Leadership Training Series](http://mzl.la/open-leadership) + one on one mentorship

 ####This program is designed to connect open leaders and increase collaboration and contributorship on open projects in our network.
 This will serve as a generalized way to test a shared onboarding experience across our communities, increase collaboration among programs and strengthen bonds within our network.